deckhouse/deckhouse/ee/modules/030-cloud-provider-openstack/docs/CONFIGURATION.md

 ---
-title: "Сloud provider — OpenStack: configuration"
+title: "Cloud provider — OpenStack: configuration"
 ---

 The module is automatically enabled for all cloud clusters deployed in OpenStack.